cde-ev/cdedb2/doc/source/Development_Workflows_Test_Suite.rst

 Code coverage
 ^^^^^^^^^^^^^

-.. todo:: Implement coverage in ``bin/check.py`` script and document this here.

 The coverage html reports for easier inspection are accessible on the local dev instance via Apache at `localhost:8443/coverage <https://localhost:8443/coverage>`_ for docker and `localhost:20443/coverage <https://localhost:20443/coverage>`_ for the VM.